black-studio/black-studio-tinymce-widget/README.md

 ### How to translate widgets using WPML ###

 The current version of `Black Studio TinyMCE Widget` plugin works together with the `WPML String translation` plugin.
-To translate a widget created with `Black Studio TinyMCE Widget` plugin you have to create it on the widgets panel and then go to `WPML` -> `String translation` and translate the title and text from there (unfortunately the translation textarea has not the visual editor).
+To translate a widget created with `Black Studio TinyMCE Widget` plugin you have to create it on the widgets panel and then go to `WPML` => `String translation` and translate the title and text from there (unfortunately the translation textarea has not the visual editor).
 **Note:** If you installed WPML after the creation of the widgets, just re-save them and they will appear on the String translation list.

 ### How to embed video and other contents ###

 WordPress has a nice [autoembed feature](http://codex.wordpress.org/Embeds) that allows you to embed videos and other stuff in an easy way, by just putting the URL in the content area.
-This is also possible for widgets created with this plugin, but for best results it is recommended to put the URL inside an `[embed]` shortcode.
+This is also possible for widgets created with this plugin.
+If you are using a version of WordPress prior to 4.0 or a version of Black Studio TinyMCE Widget prior to 2.0, for best results it is recommended to put the URL inside an `[embed]` shortcode.
 Example:
 `[embed]http://www.youtube.com/watch?v=XXXXXXXXXXX[/embed]`
 Ensure that the URL has not an hyperlink on it.
-Alternatively, if you don't want to use `[embed]` shortcode, ensure that the URL is not surrounded by a `<p>` tag, which is added automatically by the WYSIWYG editor (switch to HTML mode to remove enclosing `<p>` tags).
+Alternatively, if you don't want to use `[embed]` shortcode, ensure that the URL is not surrounded by a `<p>` tag.

 ### How to customize widget HTML markup ###